nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `clear type\writing item\0`

-Expected effect: clear the first writing stored in the database (the writing stays on the top expected to see when use command `stats` before apply command `clear`)
+Expected effect: Clear the first writing stored in the database (the writing stays on the top expected to see when use command `stats` before apply command `clear`)

 * <strong>Clear a writing with respective ID number in the arraylist</strong>

 Format: `clear type\writing item\-id5`

-Expected effect: clear the writing(s) with ID 5 in the database
+Expected effect: Clear the writing(s) with ID 5 in the database

 **Clearing a word:**